Interview with Zev Siegl, Co-founder of Starbucks

 Aurum Speakers Series 01 – Interview with Zev Siegl, Co-founder of Starbucks

 At Aurum Speakers Bureau we have the great pleasure and honor to represent some of the most extraordinary people in the world today and bring them all around the planet to inspire the audience of your next event.
+Check out our impressive business speakers portfolio.
 In this new section of our blog, you’ll get to know a bit more about them before they speak at your conference.
 Welcome to Aurum Speakers Series.

 With nearly 30,000 stores across 78 countries; $25 billion in revenues; and employing just short of 300,000 people worldwide (data from the end of 2018), Starbucks is a true global empire and one of the most respected and memorable brands in the world.

 If you would have asked one of the original co-founders, three young aspiring entrepreneurs and friends with little to no experience in the coffee industry, if they believed this could happen when they opened the first shop in Seattle in 1971, they would certainly tell you that it’s just not possible.

 Zev Siegl is one of those three co-founders of what is nowadays the world’s largest gourmet coffee company.
 Zev is passionate about entrepreneurship and has dedicated his life to help and empower the next generation of entrepreneurs all around the world, having already mentored more than 500 startups and inspired thousands through his speeches and conferences.

 We spoke with Zev about entrepreneurship, marketing and branding, and about choosing the key people to be your partners and employees in your company.
 Here’s what he had to say about it: